 Types of car insurance in Australia

 If you own a car in Australia, there are a few types of insurance available to you.
-Of the four types of car insurance available, compulsory third party insurance is the only one that is mandatory for everyone who registers a vehicle.
+Of the four different types of car insurance available, compulsory third party insurance is the only one that’s mandatory for everyone who registers a vehicle.
+Check out our piece Comprehensive vs Compulsory Third Party Insurance Explained for more on this.

 Here’s a brief overview of the main types of car insurance on the market:

-• Third Party Property.
-Covers damage you cause to other people’s property in an accident, including their vehicle.
+Third party property damage you cause to other people’s property in an accident, including their vehicle.
 However, it generally doesn’t provide cover for damage to your own vehicle… Depending on your insurer, you may be covered if you’re not at fault in an accident and the third party driver is uninsured).

-• Third Party, Fire and Theft.
-This type of insurance covers the same as third party property insurance, as well as providing cover for your vehicle in the event it’s stolen or catches fire.
+Third party, fire and theft covers the same as third party property insurance, as well as providing cover for your vehicle in the event it’s stolen or catches fire.

-• Comprehensive Car Insurance.
-Covers damage for everything mentioned above including extensive cover for your own vehicle, whether you’re at fault or not in an accident.
-Additionally, getting comprehensive car insurance in Australia will mean that you’re covered for a wide variety of other insured events.
+Comprehensive car insurance covers damage for everything mentioned above including extensive cover for your own vehicle, whether you’re at fault or not in an accident.
+Additionally, getting comprehensive car cover in Australia will mean that you’re covered for a wide variety of other insured events.

 Comprehensive insurance, as the name suggests, gives the most comprehensive cover available.
 Your policy will cover you for repair or replacement of your car in the event of a collision, theft of your vehicle, malicious damage, fire, and weather-related damage.